 When people want to try out Car racing do they Start out in a Nascar?

-Others will want more power and want to move up but either way it's an area that is completely void and missing Right now and was an option in the 1970's and nobody purposely ended it the bikes just evolved, in hindsight They could have separated it and kept a class just for these type of bikes.
-We could also do it now and I do believe this would help the sport grow.
+Some people will want more power and will move up quickly, but either way it's an area that is completely void and missing right now, it was an option in the 1970's and nobody purposely planned to end it, the bikes just evolved, however in hindsight They could have and in my opinion should have separated them at thar time and kept a class just for these type of bikes, (XR75's) and other air cooled bikes, but we could still do this now, and I do believe this is exactly what is needed and would help the sport grow

 On a side note and in addition to to adding some air cooled 4 stroke race classes, I also think adding back in 125cc two stroke classes that race separate from 250f race bikes would be a step in the right direction when it comes to helping the sport grow, they are more affordable, and super fun to ride, they are a perfect stepping for kids just moving up to full size bikes.

 The only downside right now is that it's not fun to race them against 250f's, I'm also curious to see how electric affects things?
 Because they could perhaps help with Stair stepping the classes better as well.